codem/silverstripe-damn-fine-uploader/readme.md

 ## Configuration

-Have a look in ```_config/config.yml``` for various configuration options.
+Have a look in ```_config/config.yml``` for various configuration options and seel also [Default Configuration](./docs/en/003_configuration.md)

+> Modify the ```signing_key``` value in your project configuration, along with anything else you like (e.g upload size limits)

 The 'fineuploader' entry can be used to add any configuration [supported by FineUploader](https://docs.fineuploader.com/branch/master/api/options.html).

-The Upload fields sets some configuration options:
+The Upload field itself sets some request-time configuration options, passed to the field.
 + 'messages'
 + 'form'
 + 'request' - specifically the method and the request endpoint